Graph Structure DFS/BFS Traversal

 };

-As you can see, graph traversal requires an additional visited
+As you can see, graph traversal introduces an extra visited

-array compared to multi-way tree traversal.
-This array is used to record nodes that have been visited to avoid infinite loops when encountering cycles.
+array compared to tree traversal.
+This array is used to record nodes that have already been visited, preventing infinite loops when encountering cycles.

-Let’s look at the simplest cycle scenario: there is an edge 1 -> 2
+Consider the simplest case of a cycle.
+Suppose there is an edge 1 -> 2

 and another edge 2 -> 1